Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

+In order to be able to cross the valleys of low fitness, this benchmark requires $k$ simultaneous bit-flips.
+To this aim, we observe that the probability of creating any specific solution $y$ that has a Hamming distance of $k$ to at least one solution $x$ in the current population is at least

-Next, we consider the \mJump benchmark.
-We note that our bounds are only applicable if $m' \ge 2$.
-For the case $m'=1$, we thus refer to previous results in the literature, which show that the expected number of iterations until the GSEMO solves 2$\maOJZJ_k$ is at most $e S_{2,k}^{\maOJZJ} (\frac{3}{2}n^k + 2n \ln(\lceil\frac{n}{2}\rceil) +3)$ \cite{ZhengD23ecj}. \begin{theorem} Let $m'\in \N_{\ge 2}$ and $m= 2m'$.
-Consider the GSEMO optimizing \mJump.
-Let $T$ denote the number of iterations until the population matches the complete Pareto front and let
+We note that, due to some arguments in the proof of Lemma~\ref{lem:jumpToCorners}, the bounds we obtain for the \mJump benchmark are only applicable if $m' \ge 2$.
+For the case $m'=1$, we thus refer to previous results in the literature, which show that the expected number of iterations until the GSEMO solves the bi-objective $\maOJZJ_k$ problem is at most $e (\frac{3}{2}n^k + 2n \ln(\lceil\frac{n}{2}\rceil) +3) S_{2,k}^{\maOJZJ}$ \cite{ZhengD23ecj}.